MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 Q# Jupyter Notebooks make use of the IQ# kernel, which allows you to define, compile, and run Q# callables in a single notebook---all alongside instructions, notes, and other content.
 This means that while it is possible to import and use the contents of `*.qs` Q# files, they are not necessary in the run model.

-Here, we will detail how to run the Q# operations defined above, but a more broad introduction to using Q# Jupyter Notebooks is provided at [Intro to Q# and Jupyter Notebooks](https://github.com/microsoft/Quantum/blob/main/samples/getting-started/intro-to-iqsharp/Notebook.ipynb).
+Here, we will detail how to run the Q# operations defined above, but a more broad introduction to using Q# Jupyter Notebooks is provided at [Intro to Q# with Jupyter Notebooks](xref:microsoft.quantum.install-qdk.overview.jupyter).

 ### Defining operations